gidsola/Mistral-AI-ChatBox/README.md

 **Note**: Ensure you keep your API key secure and do not expose it in public repositories.

+## Development Mode Configuration

+To ensure the app runs correctly in development mode, you need to set the `isDev` boolean inside `main.js`.
+This flag determines whether the app is running in development or production mode.
+In the future, this configuration will be moved to a dedicated `config/env` file for better maintainability.

 ## Installation

 Getting started is easy!
 Follow these steps to set up your development environment: